 I’m now working with the school to prepare for next years expedition and hopefully it will be as successful as this years.

 Last week, I attended a Mountain Training Lowland Leader Induction expertly delivered by Bryn Williams, Guy Jarvis, Nicola Jasieniecka and Kate Worthington.
 The course was a mix of indoor and outdoor sessions and proved to be a really useful and thought provoking course.

 I’m now really looking forward to providing the Lowland Leader Scheme and courses will soon be posted soon for 2018.

 Adult, Child & Infant CPR on our courses

 Last week CHMAS ran a REC Emergency First Aid Course for Arthog Outreach and judging by the feedback a mighty fine course it was too.
 The course is a 16 hour course delivered over two days in an outdoor environment so it’s very much the industry standard first aid course.

 Although, we are obliged to follow a syllabus these courses are tailored to your requirements and there’s lots of practical content too.
 If you would like CHMAS to deliver this course fro you and your group then please take a look at our first aid page to find out more.

 To see a few more photographs from the course please click here.

 One of the NCS Pillars – Challenge

-We had 150 NCS participants plus staff engaged in various activities throughout the week (including a talent show) plus their NCS team exercises to prepare the participants for their University Residential and Social Action Project.
+We had 110 participants onsite plus staff plus staff engaged in various activities throughout the week including a talent show which was pretty awesome.
+On top of that there were NCS team exercises to prepare the participants for their University Residential and Social Action Project.